pixel

 Once your vehicle is deemed totaled, it has significant implications for you as the owner.
 The insurance company will typically provide you with a settlement offer based on the ACV.
 It’s important to understand that this amount may not cover your outstanding car loan if you financed your vehicle.

 In some cases, the settlement might leave you with a gap between what you owe on the loan and what the insurance company pays.
-This is where GAP insurance can be beneficial, as it covers the difference between the car’s value and the loan balance.
+This is where GAP coverage can be beneficial, as it covers the difference between the car’s value and the loan balance.

-After an accident, it’s common to feel frustrated if the insurance adjuster’s estimate for your totaled car seems unfair.
+After an accident, it’s common to feel frustrated if the adjuster’s estimate for your totaled car seems unfair.
 Understanding how to challenge this estimate can help you secure a better settlement.
 Here are steps to take if you disagree with the assessment.

 Gather Evidence for the Fair Market Value of Your Vehicle

-To effectively dispute the insurance adjuster’s estimate, start by collecting evidence that supports your claim for a higher vehicle value.
+To effectively dispute the adjuster’s estimate, start by collecting evidence that supports your claim for a higher vehicle value.
 Here are some key pieces of evidence to gather:

 • Research Comparable Sales: Look for listings of similar vehicles in your area.
 Websites like Kelley Blue Book, Edmunds, and local classifieds can provide insights into what similar cars are selling for.